digikar99/emacs-noob/README.md

 **Text Editing**

 - C-a: Select all
-- C-f: Search (forward)
 - C-r: Replace (forward); because see C-h next
 - C-h (Backspace): Delete word to the left - this is so because on the terminal backspace and C-h are equivalent.
-(And I haven't bothered for a workaround.)
+And I haven't searched enough for a workaround.
 - C-z: Undo - in emacs, redo is undo of undo; this also avoids loss of redo-undo "trees"
-- C-s: Save file (save-buffer)
+- `C-<space>` [std]: enter/exit text-selection mode
+- C-s [std]: Search (forward); because changing this means changing several other maps and we don't want to go "too far" from vanilla emacs, so that you get used to it as well
 - C-w [std]: Cut; because C-x is complicated
 - C-y [std]: Paste; because
 - C-v [std]: Scroll down